 I drew a moorhen family of four as a monthly cover design for August.
 It was in the early morning of the 1st of July when I saw them.
-Half-awake, half-asleep, I heard ‘peep, peep, beep’ noise just outside the window.
+Half-awake, half-asleep, I heard a ‘peep, peep, beep’ noise just outside the window.
 Josh urged me to get up and look, and it was those cute moorhens by the stream.

 My September Cover… Badger

-Unlike other cover drawings, the September one was actually about an episode in the same month, not in August.
-Though I had other candidates to draw about which happened in August, they couldn’t beat the highlights in September.
+Unlike the other cover drawings, the September one was actually about an episode in the same month, not in August.
+Though I had other candidates to draw which happened in August, they couldn’t beat the highlights in September.
 The ‘September’ text was our blackberry-picking day on the 16th of August, though.
 On the 15th of September at dusk, Josh and I saw a badger(‘s silhouette) through our binoculars.

 My October Cover… Hedgehog

 This is one of my favourites… The drawing for October was an epic sighting on 21 September (very early night of the 22nd to be precise).
 A wild and healthy hedgehog came up to a birdbath in the garden for a drink.
 Like how I drew the July cover, I also used the photo I took for this illustration.
 (And this time, it came out lovely!)

 The sentences under ‘October’ were related to the previous design.
 The success of our first badger watching was so memorable that badger was about to become my favourite animal.
 That evening turned out even more special, as this hedgehog appeared before me too for the first time.
 It seemed as if this hog was trying to prove a point by saying “Sehee’s favourite is me, the hedgehog”.